Skip to main content

 • Cross-industry collaborations requiring a standard product description independent of implementation or domain.

-The BPS does not prescribe technical deployment details for any specific domain; instead, it defines an abstract foundation from which such details may be derived.
+BPS does not prescribe technical deployment details for any specific domain; instead, it defines an abstract foundation from which such details may be derived.

 Motivation